geelen/npx-import/README.md

 Ah yes, that seems to go against the previous point.
 But `npx-import` isn't being triggered from a potentially clumsy human on a keyboard, it's running inside some source code you've (by definition) already authorised to run on your machine.

-`npx-import` is an alternative to publishing these as normal dependencies of your project and having your users download them at install time.
-Users aren't prompted to approve every transitive dependency of the things they install/run, so `npx-import` doesn't either.
+`npx-import` is an alternative to publishing these as normal dependencies of your project and having your users download them at install time. `npm install` doesn't prompt the user to approve every transitive dependency of what's being installed/run, so `npx-import` doesn't either.

 ### 🧐 What if the user has already installed the dependency somewhere?